 Aria works on smartphone technology to develop individually and culturally tailored messages to encourage African American adolescents to make healthy food choices for the Improving Nutritional Choices in Adolescents project as part of the research team led by Dr. Susan Woolford.
 She holds a Bachelor of Science degree in Biology from the University of Michigan.
 Aria enjoys cooking, baking, and gardening.

-Cara focuses her research on evaluating and optimizing immunization programs and outcomes.
-She is a doctoral candidate in Epidemiology in the School of Public Health at the University of Michigan.
-She also has a Masters of Public Health in Global Health Monitoring and Evaluation and a Masters of Arts in Latin American and Western Hemispheric Affairs.
-Cara is delighted to continue developing her research goals and career under the mentorship of CHEAR faculty who share a desire to connect research to practice and policy.
+Dr. Janusz focuses her research on evaluating and optimizing immunization programs and outcomes.
+She holds a Ph.D. in Epidemiology from the School of Public Health at the University of Michigan.
+She also has a Master of Public Health in Global Health Monitoring and Evaluation and a Master of Arts in Latin American and Western Hemispheric Affairs.
+Dr. Janusz is delighted to continue developing her research goals and career under the mentorship of CHEAR faculty who share a desire to connect research to practice and policy.

 Lilly supports subject recruitment as part of the research team led by Dr. Ellen Selkie.
 She holds a Bachelor of Arts degree in Political Science from the University of Michigan.
 Lilly's favorite thing about her work at CHEAR is conversing and interacting with patients and their families.
 Lilly enjoys reading, cooking, and learning new languages.